HOW YOU CAN HELP ST JOHN'S FINANCIALLY

 You can pop them in the post to St John's Church Whorlton, Stamfordham Road, Westerhope, Newcastle Upon Tyne, NE5 1NN or put on the collection plate at one of our services.
 We would love to see you.

 Safe and secure donations can be made very easily via the charity "Give A Little", which is recommended by the Church of England.
-Use the buttons on our Home page under the heading "Organ Chamber Appeal".
+Use the buttons on our Home page.
 Gift aid will be added as above where applicable.

 Text Giving using your mobile phone